hidefromkgb/imports/README.md

 So, check your function set carefully!

 <br>P.P.S.:<br>
+The actual function set provided in this example does not bear a particular purpose, and is intended only for demonstration.

 After I finally manage to get rid of the nasty access violation bug, I plan to post a program that facilitates hash table creation, based on the function set you provide.